sukoneck/resume/index.md

  * Trained and led a team of three desktop support technicians with a high end user/technician ratio
  * Managed NOC hardware relocation and datacenter rack reconstruction to improve disaster recovery
- * Implemented VMware ESXi/vCenter and expanded SAN storage to accommodate growth while cutting costs
+ * Implemented VMware ESXi with vCenter and expanded SAN storage to accommodate growth while cutting costs
  * Administered Active Directory, Exchange, Dynamics, SharePoint, Lync, and user provisioning in a multiple domain network
  * Implemented and documented SOP for all desktop support issues including escalation
  * Orchestrated enterprise reimage of desktops to standardize and ease administration